Why use a calf jacket?

 1. Evaporation

 Heat from her body is used to evaporate water primarily on her skin and hair coat.
 This is easy to solve at birth.
 After her dam licks her off, just finish the drying and fluff up her coat.
 But, does her housing during the first month provide a dry place to keep out of rain and snow?
-A water repellent jacket can keep her dryer.
+A water repellent jacket can keep her dry.

 2. Conduction